lunarskid/lunarskid/README.md

-some random guy with barely half a braincell i guess you can say i know nodejs
+some random guy with barely half a braincell, i guess you can say i know nodejs?

 90% of my new projects are all going to be geometry dash related like fr that game is some good shit but anyways